graycenw/academic-kickstart/content/home/scicom_experience.md

   location = "Boulder, CO"
   date_start = "2018-04-01"
   date_end = "2020-12-11"
   description = """Buffs Talk Science is a podcast on which the inimitable [Alison Gilchrist](https://www.alisonrgilchrist.com/) and I sit down with a couple of glasses of wine and tell each other our favorite recent science stories before luring a charming & knowledgeable local scientist to our home for dinner and an interview.
-Listen on Apple Podcasts or wherever; sources and supplementary information available on [our website](https://buffstalkscience.com/)."""
+Listen wherever you get your podcasts (except Spotify, sorry), and check out sources and supplementary information on [our website](https://buffstalkscience.com/)."""

 [[experience]]
   title = "Chair Moderator for eSymposia"